fetchai/agents-aea/docs/api/test_tools/test_cases.md

  | eject_item(cls, item_type: str, public_id: str) -> Result
 ```

-Eject an item in the agent.
+Eject an item in the agent in quiet mode (i.e. no interaction).

 Run from agent's directory.